 Washington, DC -- Today, an amendment offered by Congresswoman Jennifer Wexton (D-VA) during the Science, Space, and Technology Committee markup of H.R.
 4355, the Identifying Outputs of Generative Adversarial Networks (IOGAN) Act, was approved with bipartisan support.

-In response to Secretary Ben Carson lying when testifying before Congress, Congresswoman Jennifer Wexton issued the following statement:
+In response to reports of Secretary Carson’s deeply offensive remarks about transgender women, Congresswoman Jennifer Wexton issued the following statement:

 “Secretary Carson's remarks are revolting.
 These comments only affirm that his recent efforts to erase the Equal Access Rule are rooted in ignorance, not sound policy.

 Washington, DC -- Today, the House of Representatives passed Congresswoman Jennifer Wexton’s (D-VA) Shutdown Guidance for Financial Institutions Act.
 The bill would require federal regulators to issue regulatory guidance for financial institutions within 24-hours of a government shutdown.

 61 Members wrote to HUD Secretary Ben Carson urging reinstatement of key language and incentives that help ensure equal protections for LGBTQ individuals at federally-funded shelters

 Washington, DC -- This week, Representative Jennifer Wexton (D-VA) helped pass three historic bills in the House of Representatives to block future offshore drilling efforts: H.R.
 1941, the Coastal and Marine Economies Protection Act, which blocks new offshore drilling along the Atlantic and Pacific coastlines; H.R.

 In response to reports that USDA is asking employees who previously declined relocation to work longer in Washington, Congresswoman Jennifer Wexton issued the following statement: